shuttle-hq/shuttle-examples/_benchmarks/README.md

-# Shuttle Example project benchmarks
+# Shuttle example project benchmarks

 This folder and document contains the materials that were used to test the performance (such as request throughput) of various example apps at different CPU limits.